-New iPhone models include a great feature called 3D Touch, which lets you press the screen at varying degrees of pressure to have the various app shortcuts, along with various ‘pop and ‘peak' features.
+New iPhone models include a great feature called 3D Touch and Haptic touch, which lets you press the screen at varying degrees of pressure to have the various app shortcuts, along with various 'pop' and 'peak' features.
 While 3D Touch on an iPhone is one of the useful features for most of the users and one of the primary selling points of the iPhone, some users might find it to be distracting or annoying, and gets in your path when compared to a time-saving feature you'd like to make use on a day to day basis.
 Worry not, for iOS provides you with a simple way to disable 3D Touch on an iPhone with just a couple of taps.

 3D Touch on an iPhone, apparently, offers shortcuts to commonly used app-specific actions from the comfort of the Home screen and allows you to preview content or jump straight into it within supported apps by making use of varying degrees of pressure to the screen.